Predictions

 Table of Contents

-One of the better ideas there was the idea of tracking news stories.
-People might read and debate about those, inevitably making predictions about the eventual outcome of some open story.
+One of the functions was for tracking news stories.
+People might read and debate about those, inevitably making predictions about the eventual outcome of some event.
 If you could track those predictions, you'd see who the best "predictors" were, over time.

-Also, it would help solve the little game they play, where there's some intriguing story, and then... no follow up, no resolution, no "closure."
+Also, it would help solve a little game they play, where the news services present some intriguing story, and then... no follow up, no resolution, no "closure."
 Part of that is the lousy format and layout of newspapers, and now websites, and part of it is the lousy memory and attention span of the general public.
 When you save the output of many commenters, for example in the format of a web forum, you also are creating a great reference and resource.

 From the site: